unnus/unnus/content/podcast/season-one/skyrocket-your-case-acceptance-with-dr.christopher-phelps.md

 Chris:

 Yeah, yeah, we're doing the persuasion workshops, live stream now because of the code stuff.
-So if you want some information on our next upcoming workshop, we got two more scheduled this year. shoot me an email at Chris ch ri s at Dr. Phelps helps calm so we've got some influence courses coming up.
+So if you want some information on our next upcoming workshop, we got two more scheduled this year. shoot me an email at Chris@DrPhelpsHelps.com.  so we've got some influence courses coming up.
 If you're interested in Golden Goose scheduling.
 Golden Goose Kisan comm check that out.
 We're working with medical and dental offices, as I said to help them answer is schedule your patient calls.
 But yeah, reach out.
 I'm happy to help.

 Sliman: